xnought/grid-assign/README.md

 	[-1, 1],
 ];

-const assignments = optimalLinearAssignment({
+const assignments = linearAssignment.assign({
 	assignees: taxiDriverLocations,
 	pointsToAssign: peopleCallingTaxiLocations,
 });

 /*
 output interpretation:
 	assignment =  [ 1, 2 ]
 	taxi driver 0 was assigned to person 1 at location (1,0) taxi driver 1 was assigned to person 2 at location (1,1) */
 ```